Doctors and Data Protection Law

 In many instances, the nature of a clinicians work may be such that they will need to take confidential material out of work.
 Perhaps to a meeting at another location, or for working on at home.
 Any policy should reflect this, and papers and computer data will need to be locked away when not in use.
 Many healthcare providers insist that no clinical data is taken off the premises.
 This is not always realistic or achievable, particularly with commissioning and independent contractors coming and going to provide certain services.

 The nature of the data analysis needs to be carefully considered, and any output that is used publicly must be anonymised, and might require permission for disclosure in certain forms.
+See especially on this topic the Caldicott Guidelines.

 The GMC has also created a useful set of guidelines, which focus on healthcare and the protection and storage of data.
 The guidelines also make reference to Department of Health guidelines for the safe handling of medical records.
 Download from the GMC in PDF format the latest guidelines: Confidentiality.
 See also the GMC’s supplementary advice on when to disclose confidential information.